Kātyāyana: Works

+Mathematics

+Determination of the east–west line

+The Kātyāyana Śulba-sūtra gives a method for finding the east–west direction by means of the shadow cast by a gnomon.
+A vertical stake was placed on level ground, and a circle was drawn around it with a cord fastened to the stake.
+The points at which the tip of the shadow of the stake reached the circumference of the circle were noted at two different times, one in the morning and one in the afternoon.
+The line joining these two points was regarded as the east–west line (prācī).

+The method was then applied in order to find the north–south direction.
+A cord was tied to the two points that defined the east–west line and pulled taut at its middle point, first to one side and then to the other side.
+The two new positions thus obtained determined a line that was at right angles to the east–west line, thus giving the north–south direction.
+In modern geometric terms, this construction is equivalent to finding the perpendicular bisector of the east–west segment.

+Kim Plofker points out that the early Śulba-sūtra texts contain no record of a known method for establishing the east–west baseline, whereas the later Kātyāyana-śulba-sūtra explicitly describes the gnomon-and-shadow procedure.
+She also observes that the diagram showing the construction in her book is a modern reconstruction; the Sanskrit text itself explains the procedure in words and not through a diagram.

 Views

 Kātyāyana's views on the sentence-meaning connection tended towards naturalism.
 Kātyāyana believed, that the word-meaning relationship was not a result of human convention.
 For Kātyāyana, word-meaning relations were siddha, given to us, eternal.
 Though the object a word is referring to is non-eternal, the substance of its meaning, like a lump of gold used to make different ornaments, remains undistorted, and is therefore permanent.

 Realizing that each word represented a categorization, he came up with the following conundrum (following Bimal Krishna Matilal):

 "If the 'basis' for the use of the word 'cow' is cowhood (a universal) what would be the 'basis' for the use of the word 'cowhood'?

 Clearly, this leads to infinite regress.
 Kātyāyana's solution to this was to restrict the universal category to that of the word itself — the basis for the use of any word is to be the very same word-universal itself."